lctanguy/lctanguy/README.md

 I work at the intersection of Art & Science

-Creating new chemical processes, improving existing ones, and tackling complex problems in the lab.
+Creating new chemical processes, improving existing ones, and tackling chemical problems in the lab.

 Interests in lab automoatization